 However, this episode spends most of its time with Modern Day Randall, even though it gave us a bit of background on Senior Year Randall as well.

-Right at the start of the episode, Déjà’s mom arrives at the house unannounced.
+Right at the start of the episode, Déjà’s mum arrives at the house unannounced.
 Apparently, they’ve dropped her charges and she wants her daughter to come back and live with her.
 Randall and Beth are a bit up in arms, but Déjà (Lyric Ross) takes control of the situation and tells her mom that she’s excited but it needs to go through the social worker.

 The next morning, the social worker drops by and tells them that they’re going to recommend that Déjà’s mother gets custody of her daughter.
 Randall and Beth threaten to press charges against Déjà’s mom for trespassing, as they think it’s best for Déjà to stay with them and this would violate her mother’s probation.

 After Beth (Susan Kelechi Watson) mentions that she thought last year would be the craziest Thanksgiving they’d ever have, Randall has a flashback of a conversation with William, his biological father.
-William talks about how he had the opportunity to meet Randall when he was nine, but decided not to after seeing the three bikes on the front lawn and realizing how much he didn’t know.
+William talks about how he had the opportunity to meet Randall when he was nine, but decided not to after seeing the three bikes on the front lawn and realising how much he didn’t know.
 “Who was I to insert myself into your life against your mother’s wishes?” he asked.

 This really sticks with Randall, and he tells Beth that they definitely can’t keep Déjà from her mother.
 He drove past her apartment earlier, and noticed some things he had no idea about, which further drove home William’s experience.
 “She had this whole world spinning before us” he says to his wife.